maartjeth/NLP2/README.md

 # Or my_fst.compile().sort().draw()
 ```

+## Helper Class
+This class has a simple goal: to help.
+It contains some useful function (non FST-specific), that are used in all tasks.
+Also, it contains global options such as the number of sentences, some directories, filenames etc. Within a given task, we typically extend the class, so that we can easily access those niceties.

-The syntax for that is pretty straight-forward
+The syntax for that is pretty straight-forward:
 ```python
 from Helper import *